MEV Bot Scams vs Legitimate Tools: How to Tell the Difference (2026 Guide)

 Conclusion

 The crypto bot space is full of scams — but legitimate tools exist.
-The key is verification: check registrations, demand on-chain proof, insist on non-custodial architecture, and never trust guaranteed returns.
+The key is verification: check registrations, demand on-chain proof, insist on non-custodial architecture, never trust guaranteed returns, and be alert to the more sophisticated 2026 attack patterns that appear legitimate on the surface.

 Step after reading